FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/contractedcost.md

 Contracted Cost represents the cost calculated by multiplying [*contracted unit price*](#glossary:contracted-unit-price) and the corresponding [Pricing Quantity](#pricingquantity).
 Contracted Cost is denominated in the [Billing Currency](#billingcurrency) and is commonly used for calculating savings based on negotiation activities, by comparing it with [List Cost](#listcost).
 If [*negotiated discounts*](#glossary:negotiated-discount) are not applicable, the Contracted Cost defaults to the List Cost.

 The ContractedCost column MUST be present in a FOCUS dataset and MUST NOT be null.
-This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat) requirements, and be denominated in the BillingCurrency.
+This column MUST be of type Decimal, MUST conform to [NumericFormat](#numericformat) requirements, and be denominated in the BillingCurrency.
 When [ContractedUnitPrice](#contractedunitprice) is present and not null, multiplying the ContractedUnitPrice by PricingQuantity MUST produce the ContractedCost, except in cases of [ChargeClass](#chargeclass) "Correction", which may address PricingQuantity or any cost discrepancies independently.

 In cases where the ContractedUnitPrice is present and null, the following applies: